-The inclusion champion is Ms. Mai Yaghmour (mai.y akn@gemsedu.com)
+The inclusion champion is associate principal Ms. Mai Yaghmour (mai.y-akn@gemsedu.com), supported by Ms. Muna Hajir, Elementary assistant principal (muna.h4-akn@gemsedu.com).

 Work with the Governor and the Principal to support the Head of Inclusion and Support Specialists.